bjcosta/landscaping/README.md

 # Fowl (Chickens)

-Using chickens or pheasants as part of a suburban ecosystem is hugely beneficial.
+Using chickens or pheasants as part of a urban ecosystem is hugely beneficial.
 They perform multiple different duties that help in the recycling of waste and health of the overall garden.

 Most likely we will include some bantam chickens (because they are smaller and require less space), however if we are unable to do that due to various constraints, I will consider using spotted pheasants or other form of fowl.
 They are good at:
 * Recycling human waste converting to manure that is good fertilizer for the garden